12q1/local_docs/words/aids.md

-# aids
+# Aids

 ---
-## Noun #noun
+#noun
 - **Help; assistance; succor, relief.**
  - _Example: He came to my aid when I was foundering._
 - **A helper; an assistant.**
 - **Something which helps; a material source of help.**
  - _Example: Slimming aids include dietary supplements and appetite suppressants._
 - **An historical subsidy granted to the crown by Parliament for an extraordinary purpose, such as a war effort.**
 - **An exchequer loan.**
 - **A pecuniary tribute paid by a vassal to his feudal lord on special occasions.**
 - **An [[aide]]-de-camp, so called by [[abbreviation]].**
  - _Example: The incompetent general's brilliant aid often made priceless suggestions._
 ---

-## Verb #verb
+#verb
 - **To provide support to; to further the progress of; to help; to assist.**
 - **To climb with the use of [[aids]] such as pitons.**
 ---